xtreamsrl/interviews-react-assignment/README.md

 updated in the header and also in the product list.
 The list is a bit slow to update and the junior developer wasn't able to fix it.
 If you end up succeeding on solving this issue, it would be great to provide some proof of the performance improvements.
-The add to cart functionality has also a bad user experience because of the slow backend, it would be great if we can do something on it also.
+The add to cart functionality has also a bad user experience because of the slow backend, it would be great if we can do something on it on frontend Side to make it smother.

 #### Challenge #4: Checkout phase